 Many gaming headsets today feature Dolby Atmos, DTS:X and more – all of which enhance the immersion and clarity of your games, with even the most minute details in audio coming through with the utmost clarity.
 After extensive testing, we've brought only the very best headsets for gaming on PlayStation (PS5 and PS4), Xbox (Xbox Series X, Xbox Series S and Xbox One), Nintendo (Nintendo Switch and Nintendo Switch Lite), and even PC.

 Whether you're looking for the best gaming headset for the PS5, the best gaming headset for the Xbox Series X or S, or even the best gaming headset for Steam, we've got you covered with some of the top gaming options available right now.
-For even more help in finding the best gaming headset for you, check out the tips at the bottom of this page including shopping advice, top brands and more.
+For even more help in finding the best gaming headset for you, check out the tips at the bottom of this page including sales, shopping advice, top brands and more.

 Best gaming headsets 2022